jgnunes/platinum_genomes/linux.md

 Finally, line 5 presents the user with the prompt again.
 That means the command execution is done and the terminal is ready to run another command.

-# The shell
+## 1.4 The shell
 Whenever we run a command in the terminal, the command is processed by a program called *shell*, which will interpret the command and send back the output to the terminal.
 There are various shells available but the most common one is called *bash*, which stands for Bourne again shell.
 Bash is the most popular flavour of shell in Linux systems, and it also is the default shell on macOS.
+Over our course it is the shell we will be using.

+# 2. Moving around the system